Ybalrid/dotfiles/README.md

 I'm running the following software.
 Depending on what you are pulling from this folder, you may need some of these installed

-Part of the content of this Git repository will be omitted when tools would pull files by themselves (like Vundle), or added as submodule you will need to init (like oh-my-zsh's plugins).
+Par of these need to add git submodule you will need to init (like oh-my-zsh's plugins).
 You may need to bootstrap them by hand (like vundle for nvim, or oh-my-zsh).

  - ArchLinux
  - i3-gaps
  - dex
  - polybar
- - dmenu
+ - rofi
  - nitrogen
  - nvim
  - Vundle